pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 ??? warning "Memory Requirements"
     During frequency analysis, `harpy` makes use of zero padding (with by default $2^{20}$ zeros) to improve the accuracy of results.
-    In turn, the padded arrays become consequent and, coupled with a high number of observation points, processing will require a substantial amount of RAM - easily into the few GBs range.
+    In turn, the padded arrays become consequent and, coupled with a high number of observation points, processing will require a substantial amount of RAM - well into the few GBs range for our example.

     When running on limiting hardware, one can change the amount of zero padding with the `--turn_bits` flag for `harpy`.
     It is important however to remember that decreasing this number will reduce the accuracy of the results, since it increases the range between detected frequencies.
-    Refer to the [API documentation][hole_iin_one_harpy] for details that could help in determining which number to use.
+    Refer to the [hole_in_one API documentation][hole_in_one_harpy] for details that could help in determining which number to use.

 In the output directory, `harpy` will create TFS files with the results of the analysis for both good BPMs and identified bad BPMs.
 The filenames are determined by appending the appropriate suffixes to the entry files.